 4. Chess is an Indian invention

 The earliest version of chess is said to have originated in India around the 6th century BC.
-Chess developed out of Chaturanga, which is an ancient strategy board game developed during the Gupta Empire in India around the 6th century AD.
-The game is then said to have spread westwards to Persia and subsequently to Europe.
+Chess developed out of Chaturanga, an ancient strategy board game developed during the Gupta Empire in India around the 6th century AD.
+The game is then said to have spread westwards to Persia and Europe.

 5. Cards game